 Life skills classes and resources are made available to all Shelter residents.
 Classes are held weekly.
-Topics of discussion include, but are not limited to, the following: crisis intervention, anger management, budgeting skills, available community services and how to access such resources, and Out of Poverty.
+Topics of discussion include, but are not limited to: crisis intervention, anger management, budgeting skills, available community services and how to access resources, and Out of Poverty.

 The Fairfax County Homeless Healthcare Program provides flu shots and outreach nurse practitioners periodically visit the Shelter to enroll residents in the Community Health Care Network and provide services and medicines.
 They are also available for telephone conversations with residents on health issues.